Diocese of Rochester

 The Diocese of Rochester is a Church of England diocese in the English county of Kent and the Province of Canterbury.
 The cathedral church of the diocese is Rochester Cathedral in the former city of Rochester.
-The bishop's Latin episcopal signature is: " (firstname) Roffen", Roffensis being the genitive case of the Latin name of the see.
+The bishop's Latin episcopal signature is: " (firstname) Roffen", Roffensis being the Latinised adjective referring to Rochester.

 An ancient diocese, it was established with the authority of King Æthelberht of Kent by Augustine of Canterbury in 604 at the same time as the see of London.
 Only the adjacent Diocese of Canterbury is older in England.
 Its establishment was the first part of an unrealised plan conceived by Pope Gregory the Great for Augustine of Canterbury to consecrate 12 bishops in different places and another 12 for the prospective see (later province) of York.

 The Rochester diocese includes 268 parish churches throughout: